Sighting the Aurora Borealis in Alaska (2025)

 Alaska sits at the top of the world, literally.
 Fairbanks, where we went, sits at roughly 64° north latitude.
 To put that in context, that's further north than most of Scandinavia.
 Most of Iceland.
 The city of Fairbanks is actually inside what scientists call the "auroral oval", a ring-shaped zone that permanently hovers around the magnetic poles where aurora activity is most concentrated.
 You don't go to Alaska to hope for the northern lights.
 You go because the odds are genuinely in your favor.

-But aurora viewing also needs two things: darkness and a clear sky.
 November is one of the best months because Fairbanks gets very little daylight, around 5 hours by mid-November, which means the sky is dark for a long, long time every night.
 And interior Alaska (away from the coast) tends to stay relatively dry and clear compared to, say, Anchorage, which gets hammered by Pacific weather systems.

 So: high latitude, long nights, clear skies.
 That's why Fairbanks.
 That's why November.